 The IDF also intends to build training courses for commanders, information campaigns for soldiers, a request for parents to create a joint effort, an internal IDF campaign on the dangers of using drugs while filling a military position, and more.

-This decision comes though Reform Which was implemented by the IDF two years ago, in which it was determined that soldiers who smoked cannabis while on holiday less than 5 would not be punished in criminal cases.
+This decision comes though Reform Which was implemented by the IDF two years ago, in which it was determined that soldiers who smoked cannabis while on leave less than 5 would not be punished in criminal cases.

 Concurrently with the implementation of the reform, the Military Police began efforts to capture soldiers using cannabis inside the base, during the service, and accordingly They jumped The enforcement data against this use is more than 2.